Why every business needs DevOps and how is it different from agile?

 For some businesses DevOps starts showing its effects very soon.
 But for some the effects might take years to be visible.
 In these cases, chances are that it is mainly working on improving consistencies and preventing the common conflicts rather than shortening the delivery time.
 This would start showing in the reduction of costs if not in the improvement in the revenue.

 How is DevOps different from Agile?

 - Agile and other methods are more team focused.
 But working in silos would not be the best practice in the coming years.
-DevOps, taking this into account works in breaking down the silos and improves engagement of the teams.
-This creates a trend of cross functional teams that perform together to meet the collective business goals rather than competitively.
+DevOps, taking this into account works in breaking down the silos and improves the engagement of the teams.
+This creates a trend of cross-functional teams that perform together to meet the collective business goals rather than competitively.

 - With DevOps the operations would better understand the product being developed and thus be able to support in every possible way.
 Both the teams would understand the details about the project and communicate so as to regularly update the progress.
 As with Agile the updates might not always be on a daily basis for DevOps.

 - We know that Agile teams are generally small.
 But with DevOps we are talking about cross-functional teams.
 These are generally large.
 This would be more of a group of more number of teams working closely together right up to the stage of delivery of the product to the user.